bijjybox/drive/README.md

 4. More about the kill command : http://linuxcommand.org/lc3_man_pages/kill1.html (one could go through `man kill` alternatively)

 5. More about the inotifywait call : https://man7.org/linux/man-pages/man1/inotifywait.1.html (one could go through `man inotifywait` instead if inotify-tools are installed)

-6. Video Demonstration of the Project : https://www.youtube.com/watch?v=2Gru7rnZRZA

 Pull Requests and issues are Welcome !

-For any queries feel free reach out : mujtaba1747@gmail.com
+For any queries feel free reach out : meghajais.mj@gmail.com

 ## One small Caveat
 You can't upload files whose induvidual size is larger than 50 MB.